ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/acls.rst

 .. important::

-   The ``root`` and ``hacluster`` user accounts always have full access to the CIB, regardless of ACLs.
+   The ``root`` and |CRM_DAEMON_USER| user accounts always have full access to the CIB, regardless of ACLs.
 For all other user accounts, when ``enable-acl`` is true, permission to all parts of the CIB is denied by default (permissions must be explicitly granted).

 ACL Examples